 The Agora Stadium is impressive with tiered seating surrounding the grounds and large white pillars lining the walkways.
 We visited the complex over a course of two and a half hours, but could have easily used another hour to explore further and delve into the scriptures and mosaics.

-Be sure to stop for a coffee at the top of the hill on your way up for a birds eye view of Messene from the terrace.
+Be sure to stop for a coffee at the top of the hill on your way up for a bird’s eye view of Messene from the terrace.
 There is a village surrounding the ancient city where people have inhabited the area for thousands of years.

 The main town enroute was Pilos, a popular tourist town where I would definitely spend a couple of days enjoying the atmosphere of Southern Greece.
 But our goal was to see Methoni Castle’s famous octagon tower known as the Bourtzi.

 Located in the seaside town of Methoni, Methoni Castle is the star attraction of the area.
 It was built in the 13th century by the Venetians but the Bourtzi was rebuilt in the 15th century when the Turks overthrew the city.

 The stone walkway out to the Bourtzi is a gorgeous scene and once to get to the tower, you can walk up the circular walkway to a lookout back at the castle.
 There are many places you can climb up for views and look out over the sea.

 It takes a couple of hours to explore properly, (especially if you are photo and video buffs like us) and just like Messene, the crowds are light and you feel as if you nearly have the place to yourself.

-Luxury of Costa Navarino
+Luxury of Westin Costa Navarino

 If you remember near the beginning of this post, we mentioned that Costa Navarino is the first luxury eco-friendly destination on the Mediterranean and it lived up to expectations.

 But a day at the spa is a must.

-If you book a massage, try for the traditional Greek massage – Melisseus ‘The spirit of honey’ I love trying the local traditional massages wherever I go and this massage was a mixture of deep tissue mixed with the softening and scrubbing agents of local honey.
+If you book a massage, try for the traditional Greek massage – Melisseus ‘The spirit of honey’ I love trying the local traditional massages wherever I go, and this massage was a mixture of deep tissue mixed with the softening and scrubbing agents of local honey.

-Be sure to arrive at least a half hour early to enjoy the amazing pools ranging from a floating salt pool that has the same sodium content as the Dead Sea.
+Be sure to arrive at least a half-hour early to enjoy the amazing pools ranging from a floating salt pool that has the same sodium content as the Dead Sea.
 You can then move on to the other two pools for a pounding water massage and relaxing jets of the waterbeds.

 And if you are like us, you’ll love going into the herbal steam baths and saunas.
 Oh there is nothing like an afternoon at the spa.

 During our five days in Costa Navarino, we gained weight, there is no doubt about it.
 Even though we were active, we managed to indulge in the food of the Gods.

 We were told that Costa Navarino hired local women to sing and preserve the tradition of making pasta while singing songs around the table.
 As patrons dine outside they are entertained by the customs and the culture of the local people.

-And while there is a lot of customs and traditions, there is also a chic and modern side to the entire resort.
-Everything is elegant and well appointed.
+And while there are a lot of customs and traditions, there is also a chic and modern side to the entire resort.
+Everything is elegant and well-appointed.
 While we may have had traditional moments, we had very cool settings to enjoy signature cocktails in elegant bars in a stylish setting.
-What more could you ask for?

 Our stay at Costa Navarino was an ideal mix of luxury and relaxation with adventure and cultural experiences.
-We learned of the history of the Peloponnese region and of the traditions of the people who inhabit area.
+We learned of the history of the Peloponnese region and of the traditions of the people who inhabit the area.
 Even the hotel itself is sure to maintain and promote the culture of the area showcasing traditional costumes and artwork depicting the history of Messenia.